elringus/sprite-dicing/README.md

 For Unity 2018.1 and later: [SpriteDicing.unitypackage](https://github.com/Elringus/SpriteDicing/releases/download/v0.1-alpha/SpriteDicing.unitypackage).
 Check [releases](https://github.com/Elringus/SpriteDicing/releases) for previous versions support.

 ## Description
-Sprite Dicing is an editor extension for [Unity game engine](https://unity3d.com/) which allows to split up a set of large sprite textures into much smaller chunks, discard identical chunks, bake them into atlas textures and then seamlessly reconstruct the original sprites at runtime for render.
+Sprite Dicing is an editor extension for [Unity game engine](https://unity3d.com/) which allows to split up a set of large sprite textures into small chunks, discard identical ones, bake them into atlas textures and then seamlessly reconstruct the original sprites at runtime for render.

 This technique allows to significantly reduce build size, in cases when multiple textures with identical areas are used.
 Consider a [visual novel](https://en.wikipedia.org/wiki/Visual_novel) type of game, where you have multiple textures per character, each portraying a different emotion; most of the textures space will be occupied with the identical data, and only a small area will vary:

 ![](https://i.gyazo.com/af08d141e7a08b6a8e2ef60c07332bbf.png)

 These original five textures have total size of **17.5MB**.
 After dicing, the resulting atlas texture will contain only the unique chunks, having the size of just **2.4MB**.
-We can now discard the original five textures and use the atlas to render the original sprites, saving **15.1MB** of space:
+We can now discard the original five textures and use the atlas to render the original sprites, effectively compressing source textures data by **86.3%**:

 ![](https://i.gyazo.com/7f79936fc714abcc342ae348478b9c8e.gif)